prasannavl/LiquidState/README.md

 1. **StateMachine** - Fully synchronous.
 Not thread-safe.
 1. **BlockingStateMachine** - Fully synchornous.
 Blocking, but thread-safe.
 1. **AwaitableStateMachine** - Logically synchronous, but accepts Task and async methods and can be awaited.
 Not thread-safe.
 1. **AwaitableStateMachineWithScheduler** - Same as the AwaitableStateMachine, but takes a custom task scheduler which runs the state changes.
-Thread safety, and execution order is the reposibility of the scheduler.
+Thread safety, and execution order is the responsibility of the scheduler.
 Its simply passes the actual raw change actions into the scheduler without any synchronization overheads.
 1. **AsyncStateMachine** - Fully asynchronous, thread-safe and is queued by default.

 **Note:** When AsyncStateMachine or AwaitableStateMachines are used with synchronous (non-task returning) methods, it is almost as fast as the synchronous StateMachine (the penalty is really negligible anyway, unless you're running a 10 millions state changes per second).